antoniofrmagalhaes/typescript-mongo-rest-core/README.md

 ## NodeJS + Typescript MongoDB template

-This application uses mongo database with mongoose. it provides a start rest api to create, read, update and delete notifications.
+This application provides a start point for building a REST API using mongodb and mongoose.

-##### Development

-This application was developed using TDD(Test Driven Development) using SOLID principles.

 #### This project uses